tonycth7/arcfetch/README.md

 # arcfetch

-> **this is not for you if you don't use arch btw**
+> *this is for you if you use arch. but it works everywhere else too.*

-Blazing-fast Arch Linux sysinfo in Rust.
-Catppuccin Mocha.
-7 logos.
-Single binary, zero heavy deps.

-**~1.8ms** release — faster than fastfetch, faster than neofetch.
-One `libc::write` syscall for all output.
+arch linux sysinfo that's so fast it's almost rude — ~1.2ms in release, one `libc::write` and done. catppuccin mocha.
+6 logos. zero overthinking. only dep is `libc`.

 ---